 In keeping with our Pillow Pet example, from the focus group, perhaps the following was found:

-No child of either gender liked the way the snake pillow felt when unfolded and found it uncomfortable.
+- No child of either gender liked the way the snake pillow felt when unfolded and found it uncomfortable.

-Females thought the snake looked mean.
+- Females thought the snake looked mean.

-The polar bear was not white and black in color.
+- The polar bear was not white and black in color.

+From here, the quantitative research method can begin by using various methods to determine why faults occurred and ways to fix them.
 Qualitative research shows what is wrong, where quantitative methods reveal ways to improve products based on end-user input; or numerical data that can be analyzed.

 Hybrid Sampling – For the uncomfortable Pillow Pet design, a new design offered a bigger pillow-head area, the pillow snake was given a happier smile and the Panda Pillow Pet was offered in recognizable black and white colors.
 The focus group needed to answer specific questions about what they liked about the new Pillow Pets including questions such as, do you think the snake pillow is comfortable and why?
 Does the snake look happy or scary?
 What if we made the Panda red and yellow?
 Here, through learned responses, the new design, if developed using the quantitative method will help to increase sales.
 The answers provide quantitative numbers to increase sales based on pooling a group.